 Concern 03: Limited Resources

-You might be struggling to justify investing resources into video storytelling, let alone making those video personal and emotive, when there are so many other pressing needs within the organization.
+You might be struggling to justify investing resources into video storytelling, let alone making those videos personal and emotive, when there are many other pressing needs within the organization.
 Emotional storytelling can be a cost-effective way to advance your mission.